eddiemoore/angular-spotify/README.md

 ####Change a Playlist’s Details
 Change a playlist’s name and public/private state.
 (The user must, of course, own the playlist.)
+Changing a public playlist requires the ```playlist-modify-public``` scope.
+Changing a private playlist requires the ```playlist-modify-private``` scope.
 ```javascript
 Spotify.updatePlaylistDetails('user_id', 'playlist_id', options);
 ```